f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 .. warning :: If you have any feedback on this guide, please raise an issue at https://github.com/f5devcentral/f5-agility-labs-iam/issues .

 In this lab, students will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
 Since v15.1, F5 has offered a "Guided Configuration" template to make this integration easier for administrators.
+This lab guide will also be accessible via a bookmark on the Win10 Edge and Chrome browsers.

 This template: